 The Senior Facility in effect permits the Corporation to borrow up to \$200 million with no borrowing base requirement.
-In addition, subject to certain terms and conditions, the Company may increase its Senior Facility by \$100 million to a maximum borrowing of \$300 million.
-The Senior Facility was executed on September 5, 2014, remains in effect and is a material contract to CESTC.
+In addition, subject to certain terms and conditions, the Corporation may increase its Senior Facility by \$100 million to a maximum borrowing of \$300 million.
+The original Senior Facility was executed on September 5, 2014 and was renewed on September 30, 2015, remains in effect and is a material contract to CESTC.
 See "Description of Capital Structure - Senior Facility" for further information.